fianekame/Maze-Project/README.md

 **-V-1.0**
 1.In This Version, The Object The Player Can Still Penetrate The Wall
 2.Object Player Running (Right, Left, Bottom, Top) With Magnitude 0.1.
-3.The Shape Of The Maze Can Be Dirandom By Using Button C & Player Can Run A = Left, S = Down, D = To, W = Up
+3.The Shape Of The Maze Randomed By Using Button C & Player Can Walk A = Left, S = Down, D = To, W = Up
 4.Still 2 Dimensional Maze Form